 5. Take a break

-If even after you’ve exhausted all of these you’re still feeling unmotivated and… well… exhausted then don’t be afraid to just stop.
+If, even after you’ve exhausted all of these, you’re still feeling, well, exhausted, then don’t be afraid to just stop.
 Yes, really.
 If you’re getting distracted easily, don’t force yourself to keep going.
 Go for a walk, call your mum, or have a nap.
-Sometimes it’s best to take a break, reset, and come back to it later.
+Sometimes it’s best to take a break and come back to it later.

 Why does your brain need rest to be productive?
 Learn all about it on this episode of the Braincare podcast with Alex Pang.